kaespi/srfchwx/README.md

 Media files for which M3U playlists are available can be directly played with VLC or any other player understanding the M3U format.

-To download any streams/files avconv is very useful tool, using the following command
+To download any streams/files ffmpeg is very useful tool, using the following command

-    avconv -i <url> -codec copy <outputfile> (thanks to flip)
+    ffmpeg -i <url> -codec copy <outputfile> (thanks to flip)

 The downloaded files can be played with